The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Nopaline (signed) is estimated to be worth between £7,000 and £10,000.
-Over the past five years, the hammer price ranges from £4,549 in August 2020 to £8,928 in May 2023.
-This woodcut print from 2011 demonstrates an average annual growth rate of 2% and has shown consistent value growth.
-This work has an auction history of three total sales since its entry to the market in June 2016.
+The value of Damien Hirst's Nopaline (signed) is estimated to be worth between £6,000 and £9,000.
+This woodcut artwork, created in 2011, has shown consistent value growth, with an average annual growth rate of 6%.
+The hammer price in the last 12 months has ranged from £4,549 in August 2020 to £8,928 in May 2023.
+This is a rare artwork with an auction history of 3 total sales since its entry to the market in June 2016.
 The edition size of this artwork is limited to 55.

 Meaning & Analysis